 Audit Management

-When an audit occurs, the controller is typically in charge of gathering and supplying the required documentation.
+During an audit, the controller is typically responsible for gathering and providing the required documentation.
 They compile all financial statements, reports, and filings needed and coordinate with auditors to ensure smooth sailing.

 Controllers are detail-oriented and highly skilled in accounting principles.
 Their focus is on the accuracy of financial data and adherence to regulatory requirements.